“Wanton killing of innocent civilians is terrorism.”

 The next photo showed two officers “exchanging fire” with no one.
 There’s no one left in the street, a dead body lies about twenty feet away, and right in front of them lay a ghoulish prop – the corpse of dead officer Sánchez Pérez (again).

-In the next photo, the Chief of Police and two men scan the rooftops for “Nationalist snipers.”
+In a third photo, the Chief of Police and two men scan the rooftops for “Nationalist snipers.”
 Everyone is neatly arranged yet again, around the corpse of Officer Eusebio Sánchez Pérez – to suggest that Nationalists were “shooting down” at the police, who were only engaged in “self defense.”

 The transparent ruse did not work.
 Every island newspaper reported that there was no one to “exchange fire” with.
 Six days after the massacre, Florete magazine ran an illustration by popular cartoonist Manuel de Catalán.